-At this time of year it´s good to talk about PARTIES!
+At this time of year it´s good to talk about ENGLISH PARTIES!

 Talking about parties is a great topic of conversation.
 We’ve all been to at least one in our lives!
 So, I often use it with my students.
-Just to help you talk about this popular topic, here are some useful words and expressions for you to learn.
+Just to help you talk about this popular topic, here are some useful words and expressions for you to learn to talk about English parties.
 Later, you can watch a video with two people chatting about parties to help with your listening skills.

 Ready?
 OK, let’s go!

 The “host” is the person who organises the party, often in their own home.